Where to buy Ribbons in Malaysia

 Australian craft and home decor chain which sells premium quality ribbons.
 Spotlight has a vast collection with many ribbons, but they are more costly than other shops in Malaysia.

 You can find ribbons made in China and repacked under the Australian importers and then sold here.

 On a recent visit in July 2016, they have many smaller-sized ribbons and not much in broader types; however, you can find many different kinds of ribbons here.

 3. Bunga Reben

-One of the original popular haberdashery and ‘hantaran’ shops in Kuala Lumpur with three outlets, they are probably the most popular shops to get all kinds of craft and sewing items.
+One of the original popular haberdashery and ‘hantaran’ shops in Kuala Lumpur with three outlets is probably the most popular shop to get all kinds of craft and sewing items.

-However, the prices are slightly higher than Green Daun and the locations are around Jalan Tunku Abdul Rahman and Chow Kit area in KL, meaning, parking is a issue around these popular places.
+However, the prices are slightly higher than Green Daun, and the locations are around Jalan Tunku Abdul Rahman and Chow Kit area in KL, meaning parking is an issue around these popular places.